-UpBeat NYC uses the pursuit of musical excellence and ensemble performance to bring about positive change in the lives of South Bronx children.
+UpBeat NYC's mission is to build equity, opportunity, and community through free music education and ensemble performance and to bring about positive change in the lives of South Bronx children and youth.

 Inclusion: All programming is free of charge and open to children of all abilities.
 UpBeat believes that all children are innately musical and have a right to high quality, long-term music education.
 We actively seek to recruit those often excluded due to economic and social barriers.